petersona95/petebot/README.md

 ## Setting Up Google Cloud CLI on Local Machine:
-### Doing this will allow you to access GCP services on your local machine. \n
+### Doing this will allow you to access GCP services on your local machine.
 1).
-First download and install [the cli](https://cloud.google.com/sdk/docs/install)
+First download and install [the CLI](https://cloud.google.com/sdk/docs/install)
 - Say yes to adding to path.
 Allows you to reference the CLI from terminal

 2).
 Once installed, run in terminal: